mmraihan/Financial-Tansactions/README.md

 - Open your ASP.NET Core API project in your preferred Integrated Development Environment (IDE) such as Visual Studio 2022

-- Locate the appsettings.json file in your project, which typically contains configuration settings, including the database connection string.
+- Locate the appsettings.json file in  project, which typically contains configuration settings, including the database connection string.
 Modify the connection string to point to your desired database.

 - Update Database from Migration File:

+## Endpoints

-## Routes
+## -------------Auth API	----------------
---------------Auth API---------------------

-URL: Auth API

 https://localhost:7000/auth-module/Account/register
 https://localhost:7000/auth-module/Account/login